alvarodcastro/prettyRev/README.md

 ## 🚀 Purpose

-**prettyRev** provides a clean and reliable way to establish reverse shells using Bash and socat.
+**JARS** provides a clean and reliable way to establish reverse shells using Bash and socat.
 It includes:
 - `revShell.sh`: Initiates a reverse shell to a remote attacker.
 - `revListener.sh`: Sets up a listener to catch incoming reverse shells, and can be used to enhance the shell experience (autocompletion, arrow keys, etc.) on servers with limited command support.